 Not having a sump pump check valve installed causes the water in the discharge pipe to empty back into the sump pump pit.
 This makes the water level in the sump pit rise and a high water level can cause the pump to run more often, increasing your energy costs.

 If the check valve is installed in the incorrect spot such as too high up on the discharge pipe, the pump will empty the pit during the run cycle but when it shuts off, the water below the check valve will drain back into the basin causing the water level to rise very quickly.
-When that happens, it will trigger the float switch to start the pump again right away, eventually wearing out your pump too early.
+When that happens, it will trigger the float switch to start the pump again right away, eventually wearing out your pump prematurely.

 ABS Sump Pump Check Valve